ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: Future Direction

 \subsection{Towards Robust Performance}

 \model has demonstrated remarkable proficiency across a spectrum of desktop tasks.
 However, genuine universality requires transcending current boundaries in coverage and generalization.
 Real-world digital environments are characterized by continual flux and heterogeneity, encompassing unfamiliar applications, emergent workflows, and rare edge cases that lie beyond the scope of existing datasets.
 A next-generation agent must dynamically adapt to shifting GUIs, unpredictable pop-ups, and entirely novel interfaces.
-To this end, we are re-architecting data pipelines to facilitate exponential expansion in training diversity and pioneering infrastructure to continuously distill knowledge from real-world user interactions at scale.
-Furthermore, integrating advanced multimodal perception will empower agents with a deep understanding of both visual and contextual information, enabling them to achieve seamless, human-level adaptability.
+To this end, we are re-architecting data pipelines to facilitate exponential expansion in training diversity and pioneering infrastructure to distill knowledge from real-world user interactions at scale continuously.